Roll 1

 * You can spend Boost Points to aid other Players.

 EXAMPLE: you roll a pool of 5d6 and get - 1 / 3 / 6 / 1 / 1 In this case, you have two extra 1s on top of your successful 1.
 This means you now have 2 Boost Points to use at any given time, and you can continue to stack up Boost Points as you play.
 You can also use as many Boost Points as you want at one time.
-For example, you can use 5 Boost Points to add 5d6 to your roll, or 3 Boost Points to add 3 more Hit Point damage to a successful attack, or 4 Boost Points to ignore 4 Hit Points of damage if you failed a defense roll.
-(This also means that if you roll three 1s on an attack roll, you can choose to automatically do 3 Hit Points of damage to the opponent.)
+For example, you can use 5 Boost Points to add 5d6 to your roll, or 3 Boost Points to add 3 more Hit Point damage to a successful attack, or 4 Boost Points to ignore 4 Hit Points of damage.
 If you fail a roll, you can spend Boost Points to roll additional 1d6s to try to turn it into a success.
 You can also do all of the above to help other Players, such as spending Boost Points to give another Player extra 1d6s for their roll.
-SCENE CONTROL: You can spend 10 Boost Points to take control of the scene and roleplay the outcome however you want.
-You essentially get to create the "canon" of what happens in the scene.
-You can work with the other Players to get them involved, but ultimately you have the final say in what happens.
-Although the main thing is to have fun with it, ideally it'll still make sense with the world and what could possibly happen in the scene.
-LEVEL-UP: If you have any unused Boost Points at the end of a session, you can save them for next session or "level up" your character: every 5 spent can add 1d6 to a new/current Skill, or increase your Hit Point cap by 1.
-Your group can change the number of Boost Points needed for SCENE CONTROL (10) and LEVEL-UP (5) before you start playing, but this is the default and recommended.
-Your group can also choose not to use these mechanics.
-REMINDER: If your character gets knocked out at any point during the session, you lose all your Boost Points and reset to 0.
+CHARACTER GROWTH: If you have any unused Boost Points at the end of a session, you must add those together with all other character's unused Boost Points.
+This total is then added to your Growth point section, and your Boost Points reset back to 0.
+Whenever your Growth points reach 20, you add 1d6 to all current Skills, increase your Hit Point cap by 1, and add a new Skill of your choosing with 1d6 (ideally this should make sense with what your character has done thus far in the story).
+Growth points can carry over after reseting, meaning if the group is at 17 and receives 5 more, they level up and also have 2 Growth points after reset.
+You can change the Growth number (20) if you feel that "leveling up" is happening too fast/slow.
+REMINDER: If your character gets knocked out at any point during the session, you lose all your current Boost Points and reset to 0.

 THE GAME RUNNER